pypi/warehouse/docs/application.rst

    Dustin Ingram, and Donald Stufft, who add classifiers, ban spam/malware projects, help users with account recovery, and so on.
 There are under ten such admins.
+4. *PyPI application moderators*.
+These users have a subset of the permissions of *PyPI application administrators* to assist in some routine administration tasks.

 Since reads are *much* more common than writes (much more goes out than goes in), we try to cache as much as possible.
 This is a big reason